Species Introduction

 ✓ Expert Tip

-Creating a calm environment with plenty of hiding spots can greatly alleviate stress and improve the well-being of your guppies.
+Create a calm environment with plenty of hiding spots to help reduce stress levels in your fish.

 ✓ Expert Tip